-Child Safety Decision-making: An Introduction to Key Concepts and Tools (link to the webinar is below)
+Child Safety Decision-making: An Introduction to Key Concepts and Tools - CLICK HERE for webinar.
+Materials are provided below.

 · Child Safety Guide Bench Cards

 The Arizona Department of Child Safety (DCS) has introduced the SAFE AZ Model to child welfare offices statewide.
 There will be a change in child-specific information provided to judges and attorneys to assess removal, reunification, and visitation.
 The SAFE AZ Model is grounded in the importance of determining safety threats, protective capacities, and vulnerability – concepts that will be explored during this webinar.

 Jennifer Renne is the faculty for this presentation.
 Jennifer is the director of the Capacity Building Center for Courts.
 She has been with the ABA Center on Children and the Law since 2000, and has provided training and technical assistance in almost every state on a wide variety of issues including improving permanency outcomes, achieving permanency for older youth, and collaboration between court systems and the child welfare agency.
 Her current focus is working with federal and private partners to build capacity among courts, Court Improvement Programs, child welfare agencies and Tribes to achieve sustainable systems' change.